JustinIven/smtp-oauth-relay/README.md

 # SMTP OAuth Relay
-An SMTP server that acts as a relay between traditional SMTP clients and Microsoft Graph API, using OAuth 2.0 authentication to send emails.
+An SMTP server that acts as a relay between traditional SMTP clients and the Microsoft Graph API, using OAuth 2.0 authentication to send emails.

 ## Overview
-This project implements an SMTP server that authenticates using Microsoft Entra ID credentials and sends emails through Microsoft Graph API.
+This project implements an SMTP server that authenticates using application credentials against the Microsoft IdP and sends emails through Microsoft Graph.
 It enables applications that only support SMTP to send emails through Microsoft services using modern OAuth authentication methods.

 ## Getting started
 ### Using Docker (recommended)